 Choosing the Right Offshoring Destination

 India was colonized by Britain from 1612 to 1947, while the Philippines was a colony of the United States from 1898 to 1946.
-You might think that India has an edge in English proficiency because it was colonized much longer by an English speaking country.
-The Philippines was an American colony for only 48 years, but U.S. culture deeply embedded itself into Filipino culture that is still prevalent today.
+You might think that India has an edge in English proficiency because it was colonized much longer by an English-speaking country, but the Indian people have fiercely guarded their culture and traditions for centuries.
+The Philippines was an American colony for only 48 years, but U.S. culture deeply embedded itself into Filipino culture and is still prevalent today.

 Thus, the Philippines is one of the most English-proficient countries in Asia.
 In the Philippines, from kindergarten until college, English is the primary instruction language.
 American culture in terms of films, TV shows, sports, and music are prevalent in Philippine society.
 It’s not surprising many Filipinos have a high rate of English proficiency.
 Filipinos who undergo accent neutralization training in BPO companies can speak with a neutral accent after just a short training period.

-There are some differences in how Indian and Filipino workers would take directions or instructions from their superiors and how they go about doing it.
+There are some differences in how Indian and Filipino workers take directions or instructions from their superiors.

 India is a very hierarchical society due to its history of the caste system – that people, by definition, are unequal.
-The hierarchical structure is very evident in the workplace – the boss is expected to lead, make decisions and give out the orders, while subordinates are expected to follow and execute the orders.
+The hierarchical structure is very evident in the workplace – the boss is expected to lead, make decisions and give out the orders, while subordinates are expected to follow and execute the orders to the letter.
 Lower-level employees have few opportunities to participate in problem-solving processes with their superiors because the lower ranks are not expected to be creative and proactive.

 The Indian workplace culture is more focused on strictly following the established process and procedures.
-The subordinates expect very clear and specific working instructions from their superiors.
-So when it comes to Western managers assigned to offshore operations in India, the local subordinates would look upon them the same way as their Indian managers.
+Subordinates expect very clear and specific working instructions from their superiors.
+When it comes to Western managers assigned to offshore operations in India, the local subordinates would look upon them the same way as their Indian managers.